bennettpeter/leanfront/README.md

 This operation is not recursive.
 If there are subdirectories in a video directory, any operation on the directory will be performed on videos in that directory only.

 </details>

+For information on paging through videos see the Paging section of [Recording Group Screen](#recording-group-screen).

 ## Playback Screen
 ![](ScreenShots/Playback.png)